 By: Blonde Two

 Sometimes a change of words can make a huge difference to the message you are trying to deliver and we Blondes have been very impressed with a subtle change recently made to Dartmoor camping information on the Dartmoor National Park website.
-You might argue that the terms ‘wild camping’ and ‘backpack camping’ are interchangeable and in some respects they are, however we think the National Park have made a very wise choice.
+You might argue that the terms ‘wild camping’ and ‘backpack camping’ are interchangeable and in some respects they are, however we think Dartmoor National Park Authority have made a very wise choice.

 Due, in part, to its rise in popularity, wild camping has become a very searchable term and has expanded to include all manner of camping type events.
-Lay-by motorhome camping and larger gatherings, all the way down to lonely solo hikes into the middle of nowhere and bivvy bag nights are all now labelled as ‘wild camping’.
+Lay-by motorhome and campervan camping and larger gatherings, all the way down to lonely solo hikes into the middle of nowhere and bivvy bag nights are all now labelled as ‘wild camping’.
 We see nothing wrong, in the right place, and with the right approach, for any of the above and have long said that ‘wild’ is a subjective term.

 Will we Blondes be stopping our use of the term ‘wild camping’?
 The answer to this question is that we will probably gradually replace it with ‘backpack camping’ but can’t do so yet.
 There is a good reason for this, we rely on both public and search engine understanding to spread our messages about the outdoors and, at present, ‘wild camping’ is a far more recognisable and approachable term than ‘backpack camping’.

 Well done Dartmoor National Park for finding the right words… not always easy in a world where so many are written every day!